NextFloat/curtains_dev/README.md

 Curtains goal is to solve the problem, **keep private  screen content private** and only share the processes that you want on screen.

-There few other tools targeting this problem, like [Invisiwind](https://github.com/radiantly/Invisiwind), which inspired me to do something similiar, add more functions and a simplistic GUI.
+There are a few other tools targeting this problem, like [Invisiwind](https://github.com/radiantly/Invisiwind), which inspired me to do something similiar, add more functions and a simplistic GUI.
 To my suprise i found none with those features.

 # How does it work?